- Why raise money?

 Regular text donations

-Some online fundraising sites, such as Donate, allow people to make regular donations to your charity or cause by text.
+Some online fundraising sites, such as Donr, allow people to make regular donations to your charity or cause by text.

 Fundraising from online shopping